JuliaIO/HDF5.jl/README.md

 - Blake Johnson made several improvements, such as support for iterating over attributes

+- Isaiah Norton and Elliot Saba improved installation on Windows and OSX

+- Steve Johnson contributed the `do` syntax

 - Mike Nolta and Jameson Nash contributed code or suggestions for improving the handling of HDF5's constants